QuizandSurveyMaster/quiz_master_next/readme.txt

 18. Database

 == Changelog ==
+= 8.2.2 (January 18, 2024) =
+* Feature: Added an option to mark texts as code snippets in the question description
+* Bug: Fixed the issue of skipping question validation after the quiz timer ends
+* Bug: Fixed issue when using apostrophe in fill-in-the-blanks questions
+* Bug: Fixed the quiz navigation problem with reCAPTCHA
+* Enhancement: Improved auto-pause logic for embedded audio when shifting pages.

 = 8.2.1 (January 05, 2024) =
 * Feature: Added option to delete bulk questions
 * Bug: Resolved JavaScript conflicts